 Binghamton opens its doors to new, returning students

-Binghamton University welcomes new and returning students and their families on Aug.
-28 and 29, respectively, with move-in days signifying the beginning of the fall semester and a new academic year.
+Binghamton University welcomed new and returning students and their families in late August with move-in days signifying the beginning of the fall semester and a new academic year.

-About 2,550 freshmen, 1,189 transfer students and 1,185 new graduate students will join the Binghamton University community this year.
-Classes for all of Binghamton’s 16,000 students begin Tuesday, Sept.
+About 2,550 freshmen, 1,189 transfer students and 1,185 new graduate students joined the Binghamton University community this year.
+Classes for all of Binghamton's 16,000 students began Sept.
 2.

 "Binghamton University is home to some of the brightest minds in the world, and we're eager to open our doors to them," President Harvey Stenger said.
 "The arrival of our students signifies the beginning of another promising academic year, that will be full of outstanding achievement, academic excellence and growth."